munificent/game-programming-patterns/book/state.markdown

 In their pure form, that's the whole banana: states, inputs, and transitions.
 You can draw it out like a little flowchart.
 Unfortunately, the compiler doesn't recognize our scribbles, so how do we go about *implementing* one?
-The Gang of Four's State pattern is one way which we'll get to, but let's start simpler.
+The Gang of Four's State pattern is one method, but let's start simpler.

 <aside name="adventure">